lifemapper/bison/_sphinx_config/pages/history/year4.rst

    * scientific name, species name (for convenience in final aggregation outputs)
    * count

-Then summarize the summaries into a single file, and aggregate summary into files of species and counts for each region:
+Then summarize the subset summaries into a single file, and aggregate single summary into files of species and counts for each region:

 ::